EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 <b>stateflag</b>

+<b>vrID6</b>
+A positive integer that uniquely identifies a VMAC address for binding to this VIP address.
+This binding is used to set up NetScaler appliances in an active-active configuration using VRRP.

 <b>cfgflags</b>
 This contains the flags for IP in DB

 <b>ipRefcount</b>
 Used to keep reference count of IPv6

+<b>ownerDownResponse</b>
+in cluster system, if the owner node is down, whether should it respond to icmp/arp

 <b>systemType</b>
 The type of the System.
 Possible Values: Standalone, HA, Cluster.
 Used for display purpose.